Department of Politics and International Studies

 Biography

-Her research has appeared in the European Journal of International Relations, International Political Sociology, the Cambridge Review of International Affairs and Global Studies Quarterly.
-She won the International Studies Association Theory Section Best Article Prize (2024) and the United Nations Association of Germany Best Dissertation Prize (2024).
+Her research has appeared in the European Journal of International Relations, Review of International Studies, International Political Sociology, the Cambridge Review of International Affairs and Global Studies Quarterly.
+She won the Best Article in the European Journal of International Relations award (2025), International Studies Association Theory Section Best Article Prize (2024) and the United Nations Association of Germany Best Dissertation Prize (2024).

 Before joining SOAS, she taught at King’s College London and Queen Mary University of London.
 She holds a PhD from King’s College London, Master’s from Sciences Po Paris, and an MSc from LSE.